 Make sure to get some of the sauce on each dumpling.
 It should completely cover the bottom of the pan.

-Finally, pour Mountain Dew, or whatever soda you're using, around the dumplings.
+Finally, pour Mountain Dew, or whatever can of soda you’re using, around the dumplings.
 Try not to pour soda pop on top of the dough.

 Otherwise, you'll get soggy dumplings!